This article may contain compensated links. See our full disclosure here

 FAQ about planned vacations

-Sadly many people have had trips to Italy canceled in 2020 and many may be forced to do so while we face this pandemic.
-If you have travel plans in the remainder of 2020 here are the answers to some frequently asked questions about reorganizing travel.
+Sadly many people have had trips to Italy canceled in 2020 and 2021 and many more may be forced to do so while we face this pandemic.
+If you have travel plans in 2021 here are the answers to some frequently asked questions about reorganizing travel.
 While we do our best to keep this as accurate as possible, please refer to your own country consumer law and advice for the latest information.